Bennet family: Characterisation

-Mr Bennet is described in his first appearance in the book as "so odd a mixture of quick parts, sarcastic humour, reserve, and caprice, that the experience of three and twenty years had been insufficient to make his wife understand his character", and it is this same ironic, cynical, dry, wry sense of wit and humour that irritates his wife.
+Mr Bennet is described in his first appearance in the book as "so odd a mixture of quick parts, sarcastic humour, reserve, and caprice, that the experience of three and twenty years had been insufficient to make his wife understand his character," and it is this same ironic, cynical, dry, wry sense of humour that irritates his wife.

 The narrator points out Mr Bennet's many acts of negligence regarding his duties as husband and father.
-If he draws the sympathy of the reader by his skill at irony, he has nevertheless faults: indifferent and irresponsible, self-centred, stubborn, indolent, and a dislike of company.
+If he draws the sympathy of the reader by his skill at irony, he has nevertheless faults: indifferent and irresponsible, self-centered, stubborn, indolent, and a dislike of company.
 Mr Bennet admits he married a silly girl, but he has, for his part, largely given up his social role as pater familias.
 His disengagement is symbolised by his withdrawing into his library and hiding behind cynical mockery.

-Although Mr Bennet is an intelligent man, his indolence, lethargy, and indifference results in him opting to spend his free time ridiculing the weaknesses of others (ironically) rather than addressing his own problems.
+Although Mr Bennet is portrayed as an intelligent man, his indolence, lethargy, and indifference results in him opting to spend his free time ridiculing the weaknesses of others (ironically) rather than addressing his own problems.
 His irresponsibility in not saving from his income places his family in the position of being potentially homeless and resourceless when he dies.
 He recognises this but does nothing.

 He regards the world with an ironic detachment.
 When he is involved in a social event, such as the ball at Netherfield, he is a silent and amused witness of the blunders of his family.
 Even the discovery of Darcy's role in Lydia's marriage only draws an exclamation of relief from him: "So much the better.
 It will save me a world of trouble and economy."